-The acquisition of Kenai shares under the Arrangement will result in Kenai shareholders receiving 0.85 of one Serabi Share in exchange for each Kenai Share held (the "Exchange Ratio").
-The Arrangement will provide for the issuance by Serabi of replacement warrants to holders of 17,288,500 outstanding Kenai warrants on similar terms as adjusted by the Exchange Ratio.
-The Arrangement also provides for the issuance of replacement options to holders of 2,980,000 outstanding Kenai options as adjusted by the Exchange Ratio with expiry on similar terms or 12 months from the date from which the holder is no longer involved with the Company.
-The completion of the Arrangement will be subject to usual terms and conditions, including the following:
+The acquisition of Kenai shares under the Arrangement has resulted in Kenai shareholders receiving 0.85 of one Serabi Share in exchange for each Kenai Share held (the "Exchange Ratio") and the issuance of 2,533,000 options to subscribe for Serabi Shares to replace options to replace 2,980,000 outstanding Kenai options.
+The exercise price of the Kenai options were adjusted by the Exchange Ratio and is either C\$0.31176 or C\$0.29411 with expiry on either of 1 October 2015 or 7 June 2016 respectively or if earlier 12 months from the date from which the holder is no longer involved with the Company.